The Dashboard has encountered an exception!

 ● hda-ctl.service - Amahi HDA controller Loaded: loaded (/usr/lib/systemd/system/hda-ctl.service; enabled; vendor preset: enabled) Active: active (running) since Sat 2016-06-04 23:04:38 EDT; 39min ago Process: 1426 ExecStart=/usr/bin/hda-ctl $HDA_CTL_OPTIONS (code=exited, status=0/SUCCESS) Main PID: 1607 (hda-ctl - sleep) CGroup: /system.slice/hda-ctl.service ├─1607 hda-ctl - sleeping for 100 seconds └─1609 /usr/bin/perl -w /usr/bin/hda-ctl Jun 04 23:04:30 localhost.localdomain systemd: Starting Amahi HDA controll...
 Jun 04 23:04:38 localhost.localdomain systemd: Started Amahi HDA controller.
 Hint: Some lines were ellipsized, use -l to show in full.

-#1 Updated by cbelldina almost 5 years ago
+#1 Updated by cbelldina about 5 years ago

 The root appears FULL.
 I have no idea why.
 As GreyHole is not a part of it.